About Our MFA

 THE UVA MFA PROGRAM

-The University of Virginia's MFA in Creative Writing Program is a two-year graduate program that admits five poets and five fiction writers each academic year.
-Our program is full time and residency is required for both years of study.* All of our students receive the same financial support in both years of study, and may choose to stay for a partially funded, optional third year.
-For full details on our level financial support, see our funding page, and to apply, our applications page (buttons below).
+The University of Virginia's MFA in Creative Writing Program is a three-year graduate program that, starting in 2023–24, admits four poets and four fiction writers each academic year.
+Students have the option to graduate in two years on an accelerated schedule.
+Our program is full time and residency is required for all years of study.* All of our students receive the same financial support (up to $30,000 in fellowships and/or wage income each academic year).

 WHAT MAKES UVA UNIQUE?

 Applicants often ask what makes UVA any different from other MFA programs.
 There are many possible answers, but among our favorites are: